peter88213/novelyst_templates/docs/usage.md

 # Conventions

-In *novelyst*, you can define a narrative structure with "Todo" Parts, Chapters, and scenes.
-See [Arcs](https://peter88213.github.io/novelyst/help/arcs). *novelyst_templates* faciliates the reuse of narrative structures.
+In *novelyst*, you can define stages of your story structure model with "Todo" scenes that are tagged with "stage".
+*novelyst_templates* faciliates the reuse of story structures.

+Only "Todo" scenes with the "stage" tag are exported as stages.

 ## Markdown file structure